Marine Aviation Logistics Squadron 13: Global War on Terror

 In October 2002, the Squadron was tasked with providing support to six AV-8B Harrier aircraft in combat operations in Afghanistan during Operation Enduring Freedom.
-This detachment of MALS-13 personnel returned October 2003.
+This detachment of MALS-13 personnel returned in October 2003.
 On 15 January 2003, Marine Aviation Logistics Squadron 13 embarked 205 Marines and equipment aboard the USS Bonhomme Richard in support of combat operations in Southwest Asia, deploying detachments ashore with MALS-13 Forward during Operation Southern Watch and Operation Iraqi Freedom at Al Jaber Air Base, Kuwait and An Numiniyah Expeditionary Air Field, Iraq.
 In May 2003, Marine Aviation Logistics Squadron 13 disembarked USS Bonhomme Richard and returned to MCAS Yuma.

 In September 2012, during the Camp Bastion attack in Afghanistan, MALS-13 personnel were augmenting MALS-16 (FWD) to support aviation operations.
 Sgt.
 Bradley W. Atwell was deployed as part of this augmentation and was attached MALS-16 (FWD) in support of VMA-211's deployment to Camp Bastion.
 Both Marines who lost their lives in the attack—Lt.
 Col. Christopher K. Raible and Sgt.
 Atwell—were serving under units subordinate to the 3rd Marine Aircraft Wing (Forward), which was the aviation combat element of the Marine Corps in that region, and were stationed at Marine Corps Air Station Yuma under Marine Aviation Group 13.